top of page

 “Your prayer has been heard.”
 Luke 1:13

 It was nothing less than a miracle.
-After all that time, and after all those prayers, God answered their cry.
+After all that time, and after all those prayers, God answered their cries.

 The study notes in my Bible say this: "Their childlessness was not due to any personal sin on their part but to God's sovereign and wise plan."
 When we wait for prayers to be answered, it can feel like anything but God's sovereign and wise plan.
-It can feel like He is up there calling the shots, and we are just His puppets.
+It can feel more like He's up there calling the shots for his little puppets who live south.
 It can feel like He is festering instead of listening to us.
 It can feel like punishment.
-But here, we are reminded that is not the case.
+But this story—and Advent in general—remind us that is not the case.

 I don't know what you're praying for today: maybe it's a college acceptance letter, a job, a husband, or a baby.
 Maybe it's a sense of belonging or a deeper sense of purpose.
 Maybe it's healing for a loved one or healing for your own heart.
 Maybe it's for a situation that seems so far gone.

-What Elizabeth and Zechariah's story reminds all of us praying and waiting this Advent is that God can do anything.
+What Elizabeth and Zechariah's story reminds everyone waiting this Advent is that God can do anything.
 He can give the barren woman a child, the single girl a husband, the orphan a home, the lonely college student a community, and the weary mom some needed rest.
 He can bring healing to the man in the hospital, hope to the woman covered in darkness, joy to the one in the pit of despair.
 He can do anything.
 Do you believe that?
+I know I don't always believe it.

-In the riches of His mercy, God really does hear our prayers.
-How He answers them is part of a plan far more sovereign and far more wise than ours could ever be.
+But in the riches of His mercy, God really does hear our prayers.
+And from Elizabeth and Zechariah's story to our own stories today, how He answers them is part of a plan far more sovereign and far more wise than ours could ever be.

 Henri Nouwen said, "Zechariah, Elizabeth, and Mary were not filled with wishes.
 They were filled with hope.
 Hope is something very different.
 Hope is trusting that something will be fulfilled, but fulfilled according to the promises and not just according to our wishes.
 Therefore, hope is always open-ended."